bhanu-114/Banking-Management-System-using-ADO.NET/README.md

 Notifications: Stores notifications of loan approvals and rejections, among other activities.

 BankNotifications: Stores bank messages and system-wide notifications.

+creditdebit: Stores the credit and debit details of the transaction that has done by user every time.

+creditdetails: Stores the credit card details for a particular account holder based on account number.

+debitdetails: It maintains the details of the debit card of a user for particular account number.

+employee: It stores the employee login details that has been saved at the time of the registration.

+employeer: It maintains the employee personal data that has been given by the employee at the time of the registration

+managerl: It maintains the login details of the manager

+managerr: It stores the manager personal data that has been given by the employee at the time of the registration

 Sample Table Structure: